xavidelamo/mgci-docs/docs/source/qgis_custom_models.rst

 - Select folder for outputs: Select an output folder to store your outputs.
 The output folder should already exist.
 Make sure the folder name does not have any spaces.

-- Cellsize: Enter the cell size of the DEM raster.
+- Cellsize: Enter the cell size of the DEM raster in metres.

 **Click Run.**